kubernetes/website/content/en/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

 ### Option 3: Delete the dns-autoscaler manifest file from the master node

-This option works if dns-autoscaler is under control of the [Addon Manager](https://git.k8s.io/kubernetes/cluster/addons/README.md), and you have write access to the master node.
+This option works if dns-autoscaler is under control of the (deprecated) [Addon Manager](https://git.k8s.io/kubernetes/cluster/addons/README.md), and you have write access to the master node.